aianta/Informly/README.md

 And to a lesser extent:
 * Warning and fact-checking labels.

->Note: Informly is an firefox extension aiming to provide a bite-sized 'proof-of-concept' for what is otherwise a much grander vision for a platform for misinformation research, monitoring and prevention.
-Some features are more illustrative of what could be.
+>Note: Informly is a Firefox extension aiming to provide a bite-sized 'proof-of-concept' for what is otherwise a much grander vision for a platform for misinformation research, monitoring, and prevention.
+Some features are more illustrative of what could be rather than what is currently implemented.

-Informly scans user comments as they're being typed for submission on social media sites (for the prototype we focus on [Reddit](https://www.reddit.com)), and highlights potential misinformation in the comment box before it is posted.
-In this way, misinformation may be stopped *before* it needs to be counteracted down the road.
+Informly scans user comments as they're being typed for submission on social media sites (for the prototype, we focus on [Reddit](https://www.reddit.com) as our experimental platform), and highlights potential misinformation in the comment box before it is posted.
+In this way, misinformation may be tackled *before* it needs to be counteracted down the road.

 ![Surface forms being highlighted in comment content as misinfo is detected](/img/surface-form-highlight.png)

-Comment content is scanned by chatGPT for misinformation, if misinformation is detected, the corresponding content is lightly highlighted.
-Upon hovering over the highlighted region, Informly displays the full output from chatGPT, giving the user additional details on the detection.
+Comment content is scanned by chatGPT for misinformation.
+If misinformation is detected, the corresponding content is lightly highlighted.
+Upon hovering over the highlighted region, Informly displays the full output from chatGPT, giving the user additional details on the detected misinformation.

 ![ChatGPT explains the misinformation it detected](/img/informly-box-surface-form-highlighting-hover-no-submit.png)

-This gives an opportunity for **social norms** and **debunking** interventions to take place.
+This provides an opportunity for **social norms** and **debunking** interventions to take place.
 Informly further applies **friction** by prompting the user to provide a source for their claim, or indicate that they believe their claim was marked as misinformation inappropriately.
-However, the user is in no way obligated to engage, nor in any way prevented from posting their comment regardless.
+However, the user is in no way obligated to engage, nor prevented from posting their comment regardless.

-The user can dismiss the informly box at any time by clicking the close icon in the top right corner.
+The user can dismiss the Informly box at any time by clicking the close icon in the top right corner.
 Doing so will leave the underlying text highlighted, allowing the user to return to the box later if they so desire.

-However if the user enters a source url, or checks the false positive checkbox, the informly box extends to display a submit button.
+However if the user enters a source url, or checks the false positive checkbox, the Informly box extends to display a submit button.

 ![Informly allows users to submit a url source for their claims or mark them as false positives](/img/informly-show-submit.png)

-Upon clicking submit, users are thanked for engaging with the extension, and credited a number of 'btyes'.
+Upon clicking submit, users are thanked for engaging with the extension and credited a number of 'bytes'.
 These bytes are our attempt to highlight the opportunity for gamification.
-Currently we calculate the number of bytes to credit for a interaction on the basis of the number of bytes in the string sent to chatGPT for checking, let's call this number *X*.
-Users recieve X bytes when a snippet of their comment is successfully scanned by chatGPT and classified by Informly.
+Currently, we calculate the number of bytes to credit for an interaction on the basis of the number of bytes in the string sent to chatGPT for checking, let's call this number *X*.
+Users receive X bytes when a snippet of their comment is successfully scanned by chatGPT and classified by Informly.
 These bytes are credited in the background regardless of whether misinformation was detected or not.
-When a user actively interacts with the informly box and submits either a source or a false positive report they are credited X bytes again for the same snippet.
-This accounts for the user validating chatGPTs output, and further incentivises engagement.
+When a user actively interacts with the Informly box and submits either a source or a false positive report, they are credited X bytes again for the same snippet.
+This accounts for the user validating chatGPTs output and further incentivizes engagement.

 At any point in time, users can check a running tally of their bytes by clicking the Informly icon on their toolbar.

 ![Informly displays total number of bytes earned in the extension popup](/img/informly-stats.png)

-From the same popup users are able to download their personal dataset.
+From the same popup, users are able to download their personal dataset.
 This is a collection of the comment snippets which Informly deemed relevant for misinformation checking.
 It includes both snippets that were classified as misinformation and those that were not.
-User provided data as well a several other pieces of information are included as part of this dataset.
+User provided data as well as several other pieces of information are included as part of this dataset.

 ```json